 The wealth of data produced by these observations will propel high-redshift astrophysics and cosmology into the data-driven regime; it is becoming clear that traditional techniques are not up to the challenge of fully exploiting the scale and complexity of these observations.
 Applications of machine learning methods on big data are able to tackle problems that before had been intractable.
 Striving to optimally learn physics from our data, our community is enthusiastically adopting these techniques.
 Therefore it is very timely to survey the landscape of machine learning-based approaches for studying the high-redshift Universe.

 For this SAZERAC SIP meeting, we would like to discuss the state and potential of machine learning-based techniques, which can span from statistical to deep learning, in the context of the high-redshift Universe.
 Key topics include frontiers in the ‘learning’ of EoR and CD observations and simulations in domains such as:

-To apply to give a talk we invite researchers to submit their abstracts on this topic via this link by 10 January 2022.
+Applications to give a talk are now closed the schedeule has been finalised (below).
 To participate otherwise you need only sign-up for the general SAZERAC mailing list through which connection info will be shared.
 Additionally, discussion on the subject is encouraged between the participants through a Slack channel hosted by the SAZERAC team.

 You can download the schedule in PDF format here.